-As fate would have it, Aurora turned out to be the place.
-Perhaps it can be thought of as being appropriate since the impetus for the formation of the Foundation was founded in the knowledge and love of the Bluebird recordings that took place in downtown Aurora during 1937 and 1938.
+Perhaps it can be thought of as being appropriate that we would locate in Aurora since the impetus for the formation of the Foundation was founded in the knowledge and love of the Bluebird recordings that took place in downtown Aurora during 1937 and 1938.

 Since our formation in 2014, we have “helped” with the music part of the Blues on the Fox festival and have worked with Batavia MainStreet and Water Street Studios in the creation of another blues festival called the Blues & Roots on Water Street festival.
 We have sponsored Singer/Songwriter Workshops and have conducted seminars and lectures at Fox Valley area libraries and Fermilab in Batavia.

-The Foundation is in the beginning stages of developing a Music Education program that includes, in part, a Living Music History Video project and the creation of a Fox Valley Music Encyclopedia to be distributed on line, for all to see, and by way of hard copy formats to educational institutions.
+The Foundation is currently (2020) in the midst of developing a Music Education program that includes, in part, a Living Music History Video project and the creation of a Fox Valley Music Encyclopedia to be distributed on line, for all to see, and by way of hard copy formats to educational institutions.

-All of this has transpired within the last couple of years while working out of the back seat and trunk of the Foundation’s Pink Cadillac (it’s a figure of speech).
-However, that is soon to be a thing of the past as we have finally found a home.
+All of this has transpired since our formation in late 2014 while we working out of the back seat and trunk of the Foundation’s Pink Cadillac (it’s a figure of speech).

-The Foundation’s headquarters will be located at 19-21 South Broadway in Aurora.
+Today, the Foundation is located at 21 South Broadway in Aurora.
+Our home is called The Venue.
 The building is south of Galena and just north of Downer and adjacent to Mundy Park.
-At one time, it was known as the Woolworth building.

-Imagine Summer in the City … thousands of people wandering about checking out the goings on at Culture Stock and the Plaza of North Island … hundreds are gathering in RiverEdge Park before an mid-evening McCartney show and heading towards downtown Aurora along the River Walk to check out the musicians performing at the Music Foundation’s outdoor stage situated within Mundy Park.
+Imagine Summer in the City … 1,000’s of people wandering about checking out the goings on at the Paramount and the Plaza of North Island … 100’s are gathering in RiverEdge Park before an mid-evening McCartney show and afterwards, are heading to downtown Aurora along the River Walk to check out the musicians performing at The Venue’s outdoor stage situated within Mundy Park.
 Food vendors and street artists abound … music in the air … the sun glistening on the waters of the Fox River … love is in the air and peace permeates the Fox River Valley.
+Later in the evening, McCartney drops by The Venue to sit in with local fav Noah Gabriel and the two of them treat the adoring audience to a beautiful rendition of Blackbird.
 It’s a perfect picture!